Quaternary reference collections in Cambridge

 Contains two collections of note:

-The Quaternary Palaeoenvironments Grouphouses samples from a number of important boreholes (e.g. the Royal Society Ludham borehole, Marks Tey) are stored at Laundry Farm, together with sediment collected from many other open sections.
+The former Quaternary Palaeoenvironments Group based at the Department of Geography housed samples from a number of important boreholes (e.g. the Royal Society Ludham borehole, Marks Tey), together with sediment collected from many other open sections.

 The main reference collections stored here are: